LukasMut/TypeSQL-plus-BERT/README.md

   --sd_2 saved_model_con_xxx2 (set save directory for second model, if ensemble computation) --db_content 1
   --train_emb (train word embeddings)
-  --dim (use BERT 600d or 100d and GloVe 50d + Para 50d or GloVe 300d + Para 300d respectively)
+  --dim (use BERT 600d and GloVe 300d + Para 300d or BERT 100d and GloVe 50d + Para 50d respectively)
   --BERT (use Bert embeddings instead of GloVe) --merged (use max-pooled or averaged BERT embeddings) --POS (compute POS embeddings and concatenate with BERT or GloVe)